Hong Kong's piano man changes his tune to protest anthem

 Sparked by a now-withdrawn extradition bill, the protests have evolved into calls for greater democracy and an inquiry into what many say is excessive use of force by police.

-Cheung donated the proceeds from 45 thumb pianos, which sold for about HK$250 a piece, to raise more than $10,000 for two organizations that support protesters with legal help or medical care.
+Cheung donated the proceeds from 45 thumb pianos, which sold for about HK$250 a piece, to raise more than $10,000 for two organisations that support protesters with legal help or medical care.

 The orders came from addresses across the territory, including the headquarters of a bank, which Cheung declined to identify, and a police dormitory.